freeCodeCamp/freeCodeCamp/guide/english/swift/functions/index.md

  ```
 ## Nested Functions

 If a function exists inside the body of another function, it's called nested function.
-It should be noted that, inner functions can be only called and used inside the enclosing function (outer function).
+It should be noted that inner functions can be only called and used inside the enclosing function (outer function).

 Example 1: Nested function without return values